marcursor/ip/docs/README.md

 4. Type in `java -jar ip.jar` and enter.

 ## Usage
-> `Commands` are used to describe the format of a command,and words in square brackets e.g. `[arguments]` indicate parameters that need to be provided by you.
+> `Commands` are used to describe the format of a command, while words in square brackets e.g. `[arguments]` indicate parameters that need to be provided by you.

 ### Command Description `Command`